abunav6/mobypick/README.md

 - S3 as data store for the frontend
 - EventBridge to trigger weekly recommendations
 - SES to send weekly recommendations to the users
+- ElastiCache to store frequently accessed books to reduce access times

 ## Usage